 It might just be a question of the vastly larger amount of text data than brain data.
 Pierre Bellec aims to collect hundreds of hours of brain data (MEG and fMRI) from a dozen subjects as part of the Courtois Neuromod project.
 These large scale projects could generate the vast amounts of data necessary to train ANNs with brain data exclusively.
 Very recently there was a proof of concept that showed more robust classification using brain data from mouse visual cortex as a prior on image classification.
 These are very early days but I think this approach will work eventually.
 The only question is whether it will ever be economical to use this method (i.e. 500$ an hour to run an MRI scanner versus pennies per classification on mturk).

 Another very popular idea that has been put forward by many groups is that there are two scales of learning in human brains:

 - a human lifetime scale, i.e. a lot of unsupervised learning, a sprinkle of reinforcement learning, and the tiniest sliver of supervised learning that happens over a single person’s lifetime.
 This timescale might involve changing billions of weights (synapses) in the brain.

 - the evolutionary timescale, i.e. the massive information bottleneck that comes from the tens of thousands of genes we have to encode a nervous system composed of billions of neurons.

-There’s an underlying sub0idea that many individual neurons don’t matter all that much in this context.
-This is a point that’s been made by many recently, most notably in an editorial in Nature Neuroscience by a huge group with Konrad Kording as the senior author.
+There’s an underlying sub-idea that many individual neurons don’t matter all that much in this context.
+This is a point that’s been made by many recently, most notably in an editorial in Nature Neuroscience.

 Tony Zador had a talk provocatively titled “a critique of pure learning” that made the point (see also his paper) that humans and animals don’t really learn all that much.
 Instead, they have a number of built-in behaviours that get refined after birth; most of the intelligence is innate.